Ray D'Arcy: Radio

-After being approached by RTÉ over the years and considering leaving Today FM, D'Arcy did just that abruptly in December 2014, quitting his Today FM show to rejoin RTÉ.
+In December 2014, D'Arcy left Today FM.
+He resumed his employment as radio presenter with RTÉ Radio after being approached by them "a number of times" over the years.
+The Ray D'Arcy Show continued as a broadcast on RTÉ Radio One.
 It was later announced that his wife Jenny Kelly would join him at RTÉ to produce the new radio show.
 His first show back at RTÉ went out on 2 February 2015 on Radio 1.
-His show will air every weekday from 3 to 4.30pm.
+His show began airing every weekday from 3 to 4.30pm.
+Incoming RTÉ Board chair Moya Doherty said at the time that sponsorship would "more than cover" D'Arcy's RTÉ salary.

-On 26 September 2015, D'Arcy's new television talk-show called The Ray D'Arcy Show started on RTÉ One.
-On 6 October 2019 it was revealed that the show would only run from September to December and be replaced by a female-led chat show for the January to May run.
+On 6 October 2019 it was revealed that The Ray D'Arcy Show would run from September to December, being replaced by a female-led chat show from January to May.

+RTÉ announced the end of The Ray D'Arcy Show and D'Arcy's departure on 9 October 2025.

+RTÉ earnings

+In December 2018, RTÉ published his salary of €450,000 for 2016, up from €400,000 which he earned in 2015.
+In June 2023, D'Arcy gave a current salary of €250,000 per year, just for the radio show (he was not working in television at the time).

 BAI compliance issues

 D'arcy's programmes have been the source of several complaints to the Broadcasting Authority of Ireland.
 In December 2015 the BAI upheld three complaints (it partially upheld two complaints about the same broadcast and rejected two others) of bias about an interview D'Arcy had with Colm O'Gorman about Amnesty Ireland's campaign to change Ireland's laws on abortion.
 In May 2016, the BAI ruled for a second time that D'Arcy's programme lacked objectivity when he interviewed Graham Linehan and his wife, Helen, on her need to have an abortion in the UK following the discovery that a foetus she was carrying had a fatal abnormality.
 In December 2016 the BAI upheld two complaints about an interview D'Arcy conducted on 9 June 2016 surrounding the United Nations Human Right's Committee periodic assessment of Ireland's human rights record.
 D'arcy conducted an interview with campaigners for abortion but failed to mention that they were campaigners.
 The unanimous opinion of the BAI committee was that the program lacked objectivity and impartiality and went so far to note that this was the third time a complaint was upheld against D'Arcy on this issue and it was a matter of concern to them.
 They issued RTE with a 'Warning Notice' over the violation in order to underline the seriousness.